Johnlon/spam-1/README.md

 ## Program Storage

-Program is stored in ROM and is, wastefully, a fixed 16 bit instruction, organised over a pair of ROMs, one each for for high and low byte of the instruction.
+Program is stored in ROM and is, wastefully, a fixed 16 bit instruction, organised over a pair of ROMs, one each for high and low byte of the instruction.
 The high byte defines the operation and the low byte is used only for constants (at present) which is why I said it's wasteful.

 ### High ROM byte